python-sprints/python-sprints.github.io/pandas/guide/source/pandas_docstring.rst

 be added with blank lines before and after them.

 The way to present examples is as follows:

+1. Import required libraries

-1. Create the data required to demostrate the usage
+2. Create the data required for the example

-2. Show a very basic example that gives an idea of the most common use case
+3. Show a very basic example that gives an idea of the most common use case

-3. Add examples that illustrate how the parameters can be used
+4. Add commented examples that illustrate how the parameters can be used for extended functionality

 A simple example could be: